ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 As in {{I-D.ietf-ace-oauth-authz}}, these parameters are included in the payload, which is formatted as a CBOR map.
 The Content-Format "application/ace+cbor" is used.

-When receiving an Authorization Request from a Client that was previously authorized, and for which the AS still owns a valid non expired access token, the AS replies with that token.
+When receiving an Authorization Request from a Client that was previously authorized, and for which the AS still owns a valid non expired access token, the AS MAY reply with that token.
 Note that it is up to application profiles of ACE to make sure that re-posting the same token does not cause re-use of keying material between nodes (for example, that is done with the use of random nonces in {{I-D.ietf-ace-oscore-profile}}).

 ## Token Post {#token-post}